Smrdgy/renpy-journey-keeper/README.md

 - `ALT + [Click on a choice]`
   - Prevents autosaving the choice when autosave is enabled.

-**Note**: All shortcuts can be remapped in the settings, in case of conflicts with the game or another mod.
+💡 **Note**: All shortcuts can be remapped in the settings, in case of conflicts with the game or another mod.
 Additionally, the mappings can be set global via the globe icon button.
 Meaning, the mapping will apply to all other games as well.
 > For example: I'm not using the Ren'Py's native accessibility menu (`A`), so I unchecked ALT on the autosave mapping to simplify the shortcut.

 You can also unassign the mapping by clicking the circular red X button

 # Features
-- Manage multiple playthroughs, each with its own name, thumbnail, and description—accessible from the save/load screen.
+- 📂 Manage multiple playthroughs, each with its own name, thumbnail, and description—accessible from the save/load screen.
-- Autosave every choice you make, with the ability to view them in a list.
+- 💾 Autosave every choice you make, with the ability to view them in a list.
-- View and manage saves across playthroughs:
+- 🧮 View and manage saves across playthroughs:
   - Copy saves from one playthrough to another.
   - Delete any save from any location.
   - Restructure saves into a sequence.
-- Use actually working pagination, with go-to a specific page feature
+- 🔢 Use actually working pagination, with go-to a specific page feature
-- Create memories (*WIP*).
-- Search playthrough(s) and their save names and choices
+- 🔎 Search playthrough(s) and their save names and choices
-- Import playthroughs from other games (to continue from a previous part/season for example)
+- 📚 Import playthroughs from other games (to continue from a previous part/season for example)

-**Note:**
-Memories are an experimental feature.
-Until I figure out how to store a sequence of events, a "memory" will be just a glorified save.
+- ⚙️ Comprehensive collection of settings to personalize your experience

+💡 **Note** Every non-fullscreen element can be dragged around.

 ### Planned features *(or at least under consideration)*

-- Complete memories
 - Add custom save/load page
+- Add more progress bars wherever a time-consuming operation occurs
+- Implement system to prevent autosaving when choosing a choice question (a choice that leads back to the same menu the choice was made from)
+- Add memories
+  - A system to record segments of the gameplay to be replayed at any time.
+Basically a glorified save and replay in one.
+No choices, minigames, etc..
+Perfect for replaying key moments like 18+ scenes when gallery isn't available.
+- Localization
+- Improve performance of save picker screens (if it's even possible)
+- Colors customization (colorblind accessibility)

 # Troubleshooting
+ℹ️ If you've encountered an issue, first check the frequently occurring scenarios below for possible solutions.
+If that doesn't help, feel free to visit our [Discord](https://discord.gg/H5SgkKbBE7) to report it and/or get further help.
+Alternatively you can submit an issue right here on GitHub.

-Most of these issues arise from the wide diversity of how the games are programmed, so don't be surprised by the recurring pattern of blaming the other developers.
+💡 Most of these issues arise from the wide diversity of how the games are programmed, so don't be surprised by the recurring pattern of blaming the other developers 😅.

 ## I can't find the panel
 ### Scenario A: Wrong save/load names